top of page

 • They worried I would never graduate from high school, find a job, or figure things out on my own.

-• They mistrusted my choice in friends, interests, and desires.
+• They mistrusted my choice in friends, interests, and what I truly wanted for myself.

-And when I doubted myself, I’d seek certainty in others by people-pleasing, latching onto boyfriends, and making choices according to what others would think.
+So I tried to make myself feel better through the only way I'd always known: By continually seeking validation from others, people-pleasing, latching onto boyfriends, and making choices according to what others would think.

 Valentines day in my late-20's, trying to project happy confidence on the outside while feeling deeply insecure& lost on the inside.